 Sometimes our reputation does hold true, even if it's just a matter of misunderstanding each other.
 Still, there are a few things out there that are a complete myth.
 Let's debunk them.

 Going Dutch (splitting the bill) is not Dutch.

-Splitting the bill is not typical Dutch, we know, but it isn't.
+Splitting the bill is not typical Dutch, we know again the name, but it isn't.
 Often the host likes to pay for all.
 Let's say you go out with a Dutch friend.
 The custom is that if they pay this time, you pay next time and visa versa.
 Of course, this is different person to person.
 But in general, this holds true.

 If you've traveled from far and made costs to see your Dutch friends, they most likely want to pay for your meal.
 If so, say thank you and let them.
 It's their way of showing appreciation for you being there and that you have made an effort to visit them.

 Wooden Shoes are not used in daily life

 The primary choice for footwear here in Holland is not wooden shoes.
 Except for farmers, maybe.
 But in general, it's sneakers just as it is in your home country.
 Wooden shoes are not readily available in shops.
 Pretty much in tourist places only, that says enough.

 The Dutch: individual and independent or not?

 The Dutch are not as individual and independent as they might appear at first sight.
 The Dutch care about the group a great deal.